chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-10.md

     Because there's such a long list of languages not directly descended from C which do that, right? 😉

 -   Rust differs not only from Swift but from every other modern language I have used in not having a constructor *syntax* for its instantiations.
-Whereas C++ has `new NameOfType()` and Python has `NameOfType()` and Swift has `NameOfType()`, "constructors" for Rust `struct`s are just functions which return an instance constructed using literal syntax, by convention `NameOfType::new()`.
+Whereas C++ has `new NameOfType()` and Python and Swift both have `NameOfType()`, "constructors" for Rust `struct`s are just functions which return an instance constructed using literal syntax, by convention `NameOfType::new()`.

 -   Let's make a `struct` defining a location in a plane, you might do this in Swift (leaving aside initializer values; I'll come back to those later).
 These definitions look *very* similar.
 Swift: